Synaco/prolug-linux-admin/unit4/u4_lab.md

    ```bash
    cat /proc/cpuinfo
    ```
    What type of processors do you have?
+       - Intel(R) Xeon(R) CPU E5-2665

    Google to try to see when they were released.
+       - Released in March 2012
    Look at the flags.
 Sometimes when compiling these are important to know.
 This is how you check what execution flags your processor works with.
    ```bash
    cat /proc/cpuinfo | grep proc | wc -l
    ```
    - Does this command accurately count the processors?
+       - Yes
    - Check some quick processor statistics

 ```bash